philipf/gt/README.md

 # gt
-GT (Go Time), is a CLI for dealing with time management related activities
+GT (Go Time), is a CLI to efficiently manage time.

+This is used as a learning module for Go